UVOT-data-analysis/uvot-mosaic/README.md

 Running `uvot_deep.py` to combine and stack images
 -------

 Download the desired images from HEASARC (<https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/swift.pl>) and ensure that you've chosen to download both the UVOT and Swift Auxiliary data.
 The downloads will be organized in folders named with the Observation ID (e.g., 00037723002), which is a combination of the target ID (00037723) and segment (002).
+All of the fits files will need to be unzipped (`gunzip */*.gz`, `gunzip */*/*.gz`, etc.).
 For all of the observations you wish to stack, put their folders in the same directory, and run `uvot_deep.py` from that directory.

 Example: Download two observations of the edge of the M31 disk, with Obs IDs 00037723001 and 00037723002.
 You will have a directory structure something like
 ```